abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Ajahn Jotipālo • July 2013

+I have been listening to a few of Bhikkhu Bodhi’s talks on *mettā*, loving-kindness.
+He explained that in many practice situations, mettā can often be used with an external, outgoing energy and making a genuine wish for other people to be happy.
+However, there is also an internal response that can occur for us when we express mettā in this way.

-I have been listening to a few of Bhikkhu Bodhi’s talks on loving-kindness and was surprised when he mentioned that the word *khanti*, patience, is very closely related to the word *mettā*, loving-kindness.
+I was surprised when Bhikkhu Bodhi mentioned that the word *khanti*, patience, is very closely related to the word *mettā*, loving-kindness.
 I hadn’t recognized that before.

-He explained that in practice situations, the use of mettā is more of an external, outgoing energy, where we make a genuine wish for other people to be happy.
-Traditionally, the first stage of mettā practice is focused on wishing happiness for ourselves, which comes with a sense of generating kindness and gentleness that goes inward rather than out.
-But a good deal of the practice involves a desire for other beings to be happy.
-In this way, it is about applying an externally directed energy.

-I have given a few talks on loving-kindness.
-When I do, I often receive questions from people concerned with external circumstances, such as, “It’s so painful to be with this person,” or “When I’m in this situation it’s really difficult.
+I have given a few talks on mettā and when I do, I often receive questions from people concerned with external circumstances, such as, “It’s so painful to be with this person . . .” or “When I’m in this situation it’s really difficult.
 How do you deal with that?”
 Most of the questions are directed toward the practice of loving-kindness as a method for sending mettā outward.
 But we can also turn inward rather than outward.
 This is where Bhikkhu Bodhi says patience comes in.
-We can learn to turn toward the pain we feel—toward the *dukkha* we are experiencing in these difficult circumstances—and to hold that dukkha with a quality of patience.
+We can learn to turn toward the pain we feel—toward the dukkha we are experiencing in these difficult circumstances—and to hold that dukkha with a quality of patience.

 Ajahn Sucitto once said that we often think of patience as waiting for change. *I will endure this situation, gritting my teeth, until it